Zoey-Case/JPN520-NLP-Project/Readme.md

 7) Refactored program to use separate applications.
     - Operated through a "shell" terminal application.
 8) Added a small module to determine total word count for each game.

+### 20240411
+1) Updated *BuildTotalWorldCounts.py* to output the wordcount datasets both including and excluding the total count of particles.